 Some policies may have too much or not enough cover for your needs, while some companies offer a policy that’s the perfect fit.

-You need to make sure you customise your policy as much as you can so you’re not paying for cover you don’t need.
+You need to make sure you customize your policy as much as you can so you’re not paying for cover you don’t need.

 Make Sure You Look At The Level Of Public Liability Offered